What is tularemia?

 What is the treatment for tularemia?

 How can tularemia be prevented?

 - Avoid the bites of arthropods (most commonly ticks and deerflies).
-Wear insect repellent while outside in areas where there are lots of bugs.
+Wear insect repellent like DEET, picardidin or IR3535 while hiking, camping or working outdoors.

 - Avoid drinking, bathing, swimming, or working in untreated water where wild animals are known to be infected.

 - Avoid touching wild rabbits or other potentially infected animals.
 If contact cannot be avoided, use rubber gloves when handling animals.
 Cook the meat of wild rabbits and rodents thoroughly before eating it.

 - Don’t mow over sick or dead animals.
 When possible, check the area for carcasses prior to mowing.